Skip to main content

 State-Specific Information

-Settled currently covers Florida, California, Texas, and Ohio probate procedures.
+Settled currently covers probate procedures for California, Florida, Michigan, New York, North Carolina, Ohio, Pennsylvania, and Texas.
 Probate laws differ a lot from state to state.
 Do not apply information about one state's probate process to estates in another state without talking to an attorney licensed there.

 When to Seek Legal Help